stewdio/day-and-night-webvr/README.md

 ![Day & Night](https://github.com/stewdio/day-and-night-webvr/raw/master/media/day-and-night.jpg "Day & Night (WebVR)")

-__Jump into outer-space to witness the sun bathe one hemisphere of Earth in daylight as the sleeping side twinkles with its own artificial lights of night.__
+__Jump into outer-space to witness the sunbathe one hemisphere of Earth in daylight as the sleeping side twinkles with its own artificial lights of night.__
 Has your child asked what makes day and night?
 How can it be morning on one side of Earth but evening on another?
 Show them.
 [Day & Night ](https://dayandnight.moar.io "Day & Night (WebVR)") is an educational virtual reality experience for children using WebVR to explore how sunshine creates our most basic unit of time.